fenago/ml-bootcamp/lab_deploy_models.md

 We can open the Jupyter Notebook and test the web service from there.
-Start terminal and run following commands in the terminal:
+Start new terminal and run following commands in the terminal:

 ```